fabiofelix/OceanNetworks/README.md

 2\times ch_{selected} - remain_{ch1} - remain_{ch2}.
 ```

-An example is when one selects green color
+An example is when one selects the green color

 ```math
 2\times green - red - blue.
 ```

-That resulted value is compared with a threshold (value between 0 and 255) selected and if the value is less than the threshold then the pixel will be set to black.
+That resulting value is compared with a threshold (value between 0 and 255) selected and if the value is less than the threshold then the pixel will be set to black.
-At the end, if more than 50\% of the spectrogram pixels are not black then the recording will be downloaded.
+In the end, if more than 50\% of the spectrogram pixels are not black then the recording will be downloaded.

-After clicking in the search button, the system downloads a file list and starts to download each file in the list.
+After clicking on the search button, the system downloads a file list and starts to download each file in the list.
 The progress is presented in the grid and can take much time to finish.

 ## Directory structure

-Files will be downloaed inside *data/img* and *data/record* directories.
+Files will be downloaded inside *data/img* and *data/record* directories.

-> obs.: Browsers such as Firefox and Google Chrome can play only audios in PCM at 8 or 16 bits per sample.
+> obs.: Browsers such as Firefox and Google Chrome can play only audio in PCM at 8 or 16 bits per sample.

 ## Data presentation

 When a user clicks on a table links, the recording is presented in a player with basic functions (forward, play/pause, backward) and equalizer controls.
-Besides, mouse hover on audio track shows time,
+Besides, mouse hover on the audio track shows time,
 a mouse click can forward, and backward.
-Track can not fit in spectrogram image width, depending on the dimensions of the image.
+The track can not fit in the spectrogram image width, depending on the dimensions of the image.
-To dial with it, the audio track can be resized and repositioned with mouse click and drag;
+To deal with it, the audio track can be resized and repositioned with a mouse click and drag;

-> obs.: Browsers such as Firefox and Google Chrome can play only audios in PCM at 8 or 16 bits per sample.
+> obs.: Browsers such as Firefox and Google Chrome can play only audio in PCM at 8 or 16 bits per sample.

 ## Some examples